A SERIES OF TEAM MEMBER JOURNEYS

 What are some hard truths you've learned which you didn't know before Nymble?

-What's been your most challenging time at Nymble?
+What has been your most challenging time at Nymble?

 To counter that, what would you say has been the most enjoyable time or aspect at Nymble?